unix4fun/ic/README.md

 I needed something like this *up-to-date* so I tried to do/build it.

 ## Ideas

 So far the design is fairly straight forward, the IRC client itself should/does not have any cryptographic knowledge.

-the client script [ic-weechat](https://github.com/unix4fun/ic/client-scripts/weechat/ic-weechat) just *request* services to a little *daemon* running and communicating on *stdin/stdout/stderr* using [Google Protobuf](https://code.google.com/p/protobuf/) serialization.
+the client script [ic-weechat](https://github.com/unix4fun/ic/client-scripts/weechat/ic-weechat) just *request* services to a little *daemon* running and communicating on *stdin/stdout/stderr* using JSON serialization.

-IRC script running on the client *request* one of the following:
+The IRC script running on the client *request* one of the following:
+- generate an ephemeral ECC 25519 assymetric key pair for *my nickname/serv*
+- generate a symmetric key for *chan/serv*
-- get my public key
+- add the following public key for [nick]
-- get [nick] stored public key(s)
+- list received & stored public key(s)
 - encrypt [plaintext] for [chan/serv]
 - decrypt [ciphertext] from [chan/serv]
-- seal a KEX (Key EXchange) blob for *nick* (using's *nick*'s public key) on *chan/serv* (exchange the symmetric key for *chan/serv*)
+- seal a KEX (Key EXchange / ECDH w/ NaCL) for *nick* (using's *nick*'s public key) on *chan/serv* (exchange the symmetric key for *chan/serv*)
-- open a KEX blob from *nick* on *chan/serv* (receive & open the key exchange blob from *nick*)
+- open a KEX blob from *nick* on *chan/serv* (receive & open the key exchange blob from *nick*, now ready to encrypt on *chan/serv*)
-- generate a ECC 25519 pub/priv key pair for *my nickname/serv*
-- generate a symmetric key pair for *chan/serv*

-This way the IRC client does not store any secret, nor deal with encryption mechanisms, it work *in-memory* only and do NOT store anything on disk.
+This way the IRC client and its scripts does not store any secret, nor deal with encryption mechanisms, it works *in-memory* only and do NOT store anything on disk.
-However we are not yet making sure the page are not swapped to disk.
+But you can save all your *channels/serv* keys on disk for re-using later.

 ## Requirements: